chunglabmit/leica2tif/README.md

 * **t-min** read time frames starting at this t (default 0).
 * **t-max** read time frames up until this t.
 * **compression** compression level (0-9) for tiffs, defaults to 3.
+* **dtype** is the pixel data type for the output.
+To convert a floating- point .lif file to 16 bit TIFF, use "--dtype uint16".
+The data will be scaled from floating point 0-1 to the integer data type.